decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-12-16-strong-adaptive-lower-bound.md

 Observe what happens to a party that receives no messages: it will either not decide 0 with probability at least 1/2 or not decide 1 with probability at least 1/2.
 Without loss of generality, assume that a majority of parties (other than the designated sender) that receive no message will not decide 1 with probability at least 1/2.
 Let $Q$ be this set of parties and note that $\|Q\| \geq (n-1)/2$.

-As with Dolev and Reischuk 1982, the proof describes two worlds and uses indistinguishability.
+As with Dolev and Reischuk's proof from 1982, the proof describes two worlds and uses indistinguishability.

 ### World 1